30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Private Central Park Carriage Ride

 For more than 150 years, a horse and carriage ride has been a quintessential NYC experience.
-The 45 minute, 2 mile loop includes the Lake, Strawberry Fields, Tavern on the Green, Rumsey Playfield, and Conservatory Water.
+The 55 minute, 2 mile loop includes the Wollman Rink, the Central Park Carousel, the Pond, and pause for photos at Cherry Hill and Strawberry Fields.
 To learn more or book, see Viator.com.

 Private Family Museum Tour